BeanstalkFarms/Beanstalk/projects/ui/src/functions/proposal/bips/bip-17.md

 - Originating and preparing to seed new Bean stableswap pools
 - Building a deep network within DeFi to source numerous near-term protocol integrations

-## Anticipated Q2 Bean Sprout Output:
+## Anticipated Q2 Bean Sprout Output

 - Prepare for a Bean-denominated 4pool
 - Launch Root Finance, a fixed income product and liquidity aggregator built on top of Beanstalk